Study 2 of 4 for search of: Duane Mitchell cytomegalovirus

 Primary

-• To determine if daclizumab inhibits the functional and numeric recovery of T-regulatory cells after therapeutic temozolomide (TMZ)-induced lymphopenia in the context of vaccinating adult patients with newly diagnosed glioblastoma multiforme (GBM) using cytomegalovirus (CMV) pp65-lysosomal-associated membrane protein (LAMP) mRNA-loaded dendritic cells (DCs) with autolymphocyte therapy (ALT) in patients who are seropositive and seronegative for CMV.
+• To determine if basiliximab inhibits the functional and numeric recovery of T-regulatory cells after therapeutic temozolomide (TMZ)-induced lymphopenia in the context of vaccinating adult patients with newly diagnosed glioblastoma multiforme (GBM) using cytomegalovirus (CMV) pp65-lysosomal-associated membrane protein (LAMP) mRNA-loaded dendritic cells (DCs) with GM-CSF in patients who are seropositive and seronegative for CMV.

 Secondary

-• To evaluate the safety of daclizumab in these patients.
+• To evaluate the safety of basiliximab in these patients.

-• To determine if daclizumab enhances the magnitude or character of pp65-specific vaccine-induced cellular or humoral immune responses, inhibits or enhances activation-induced cell death, or induces immunologic or clinical evidence of autoimmunity.
+• To determine if basiliximab enhances the magnitude or character of pp65-specific vaccine-induced cellular or humoral immune responses, inhibits or enhances activation-induced cell death, or induces immunologic or clinical evidence of autoimmunity.

-• To determine if daclizumab alters the phenotype (CD56 expression), cytokine secretion profile, or cytotoxicity of CD3-CD56+ natural killer cells.
+• To determine if basiliximab alters the phenotype (CD56 expression), cytokine secretion profile, or cytotoxicity of CD3-CD56+ natural killer cells.

-• To determine if daclizumab in addition to vaccination and ALT extends progression-free survival compared to historical cohorts.
+• To determine if basiliximab in addition to vaccination extends progression-free survival compared to historical cohorts.

 • To characterize immunologic cell infiltrate in recurrent tumors and seek evidence of antigen-escape outgrowth.

-OUTLINE: Patients undergo leukapheresis for generation of dendritic cells (DCs) and autolymphocyte therapy (ALT) within 4 weeks after resection.
+OUTLINE: Patients undergo leukapheresis for generation of dendritic cells (DCs) after resection.
 After initial leukapheresis, all patients undergo stereotactic radiotherapy (RT) on days 1-5 and concurrent temozolomide (TMZ) IV on days 1-7 for 6.5 weeks in the absence of disease progression or unacceptable toxicity.

 Beginning 3 weeks after completion of RT, patients receive TMZ IV on days 1-5.
-Treatment repeats every 28 days for 6 courses in the absence of disease progression or unacceptable toxicity.
-Beginning on day 21 of the first course of TMZ, patients receive pp65-LAMP mRNA-loaded mature DCs every 2 weeks for 3 vaccinations.
-Concurrently with the first DC vaccination, patients receive ALT IV over 15 minutes and daclizumab IV over 15 minutes.
+Treatment repeats every 28 days for 12 courses in the absence of disease progression or unacceptable toxicity.
+On day 14 ± 2 days of this first cycle of TMZ, patients will receive basiliximab, which is 7 days (± 2 days) before DC vaccine #1 and 2 weeks later, a second dose of basiliximab will be given, which is also 7 days before vaccine # 2.

 After completion of study treatment, patients are followed every 2 months.